-George Hadeed, MD is licensed to prescribe Suboxone in Tucson, Arizona for the treatment of Opiate Use Disorder.
-Call 520-485-7836 for more information.
+George Hadeed, MD is licensed to prescribe Suboxone in Tucson, Arizona for the treatment of Opioid / Opiate Use Disorder.
+Click here to fill out the pre-screening form.

 Suboxone is a combination of two medications: buprenorphine and naloxone.
 Buprenorphine is the active ingredient that helps fight cravings and prevent withdrawals.
 It is also has less side effects compared to other medications used to treat opiate addictions such as methadone.
 Naloxone is a medication used to reverse opiate overdose.
 It is combined with buprenorphine to help prevent misuse of suboxone.